treefishuk/treefishuk.github.io/_posts/2022-12-5-Resources-For-DotNet-Devs.md

 Chris Alcock produces a curated list of awesome blog articles for dotnet devs most days.
 There are a lot of blogs out there but Chris consistantly seems to find the best stuff to list.

 ### [C# Digest](https://csharpdigest.net/)
-Similar to the Morning Brew but produced on a weekly bases.
+Abother curated list of awesome blog articles for dotnet devs, this one produced on a weekly bases.
 You can have the list e-mailed out to you or subscribe to the RSS feed.